Literature / A Study in Scarlet

 This page is for tropes unique to this novel.
 For general tropes regarding Sherlock Holmes in Conan Doyle's stories, see the Sherlock Holmes literature

-- Asshole Victim: Both of the men Jefferson Hope kills have it coming, as they murdered Ferrier and kidnapped Lucy (and were more or less responsible for her death as well).
+- Asshole Victim: Both of the men Jefferson Hope kills have it coming, as they murdered Ferrier and kidnapped Lucy, no doubt subjecting her to a Marital Rape License (and were more or less responsible for her death as well).

-- Break-In Threat: John Ferrier is being threatened by a Mormon cult, and wakes up one morning with their sign painted on his chest.
+- Break-In Threat: John Ferrier is being threatened by a Mormon cult, and wakes up one morning with a warning note pinned on his shirt.

 - Circling Vultures: When Ferrier and Lucy are stranded in the Great Basin of the American west without water, some buzzards begin observing them closely.